dotnet/docs/docs/standard/security/decrypting-data.md

 ## Symmetric Decryption

 The decryption of data encrypted with symmetric algorithms is similar to the process used to encrypt data with symmetric algorithms.
-The <xref:System.Security.Cryptography.CryptoStream> class is used with symmetric cryptography classes provided by the .NET Framework to decrypt data read from any managed stream object.
+The <xref:System.Security.Cryptography.CryptoStream> class is used with symmetric cryptography classes provided by .NET to decrypt data read from any managed stream object.

 The following example illustrates how to create a new instance of the <xref:System.Security.Cryptography.Aes> class and use it to perform decryption on a <xref:System.Security.Cryptography.CryptoStream> object.
 This example first creates a new instance of the **Aes** class.
 Next it creates a **CryptoStream** object and initializes it to the value of a managed stream called `myStream`.
 Next, the **CreateDecryptor** method from the **Aes** class is passed the same key and IV that was used for encryption and is then passed to the **CryptoStream** constructor.
 Finally, the **CryptoStreamMode.Read** enumeration is passed to the **CryptoStream** constructor to specify read access to the stream.